Parathyroid Hormone and Calcium Levels

 - Stiffening of the blood vessels and high blood pressure;

 - Rhythm abnormalities in the heart and heart palpitations;

 - Intestinal issues such as acid reflux and constipation.

 But please understand, regardless of the presence or absence of symptoms, the disease is still destroying your body, and ultimately decreasing your life expectancy if not treated.
 Luckily, the disease can be cured by removing the tumor with a minimally invasive procedure that usually takes less than 20 minutes and can be done under local anesthesia.

 Talk To A Parathyroid Expert Today!

 If you are suffering from parathyroid disease, contact the CENTER for Advanced Parathyroid Surgery today so we can help you feel like yourself again!
 Dr. Babak Larian is a parathyroid disease expert who treats patients from around the world.
 Many of his patients have gone years without being diagnosed properly and upon their first consultation with Dr. Larian are diagnosed with hyperparathyroidism.
-Dr. Larian will then perform a minimally invasive parathyroidectomy to cure the your condition!
+Dr. Larian will then perform a minimally invasive parathyroidectomy to cure your condition!
 We are here to help you.